rstacruz/timetip/man/timetip.1.md

    shows the summary for all entries in the time sheet.

 ## OPTIONS

+These are general options that work with almost all of the commands.

   * `-R`, `--reporter` <name> :
     Use the reporter <name>.
 See [REPORTERS][] for more info.